junegunn/perlin_noise/README.markdown

 you'll rarely see a noise value close to either end, as most of the values are distributed around the center.
-You might want to apply S-shaped curve functions defined in Perlin::Curve module one or more times to push away those numbers to either end.
+You might want to apply S-shaped curve functions defined in Perlin::Curve module one or more times to push away those "grey" values to either end, achiving more contrasted output.

 ```ruby
 noise = Perlin::Noise.new 1